ckelly314/ml-argo-n2o/README.md

 - Uncertainty plots
 - Flux estimates in NetCDF, CSV, and Parquet formats

-Expected runtime on a 4-core desktop: ~25 minutes total.
+Expected runtime on a 4-core desktop: ~25 minutes total (slowest step is running flux_uncertainties.py).

 ## Instructions for Use 🧑‍🔬